 Of course, “cheaters,” those who receive blood but never share it, can reap the benefits of cooperation (free food) without paying (hunting and sharing when someone else is hungry).
 But like the feedback rating on eBay that helps identify dishonest users, reputation plays an important role in the bats’ food-sharing system.
 Bats that cheat will eventually build up a reputation for doing so, and others will stop sharing with them.
 In the long run, cheating isn’t profitable—something that research suggests is also true in human society.

 Most human beings don’t share food that directly—at least not any more—but we do cooperate in plenty of ways, from writing Wikipedia articles to forming lines for the bathroom.
+Indeed, some research suggests our first instinct is to cooperate, not compete.
 Still, as is clear to anyone who’s ever been stuck in rush-hour traffic or tried to do some last minute Christmas shopping, human cooperation can break down, sometimes suddenly.

 To foster cooperative success in human organizations, some scientist-philosophers believe that we should look to nature for inspiration.
 “Nature nurtures life through communities,” says physicist and best-selling author Fritjof Capra.
 “This is a process that started with the first single-celled organisms.
 Life, from its beginning more than three billion years ago, took over the planet by networking, not combat.”
 To Capra, this calls for cooperative social organization that nurtures networks of communication, encourages sharing and experimentation, and fosters a climate of mutual support.